California's oldest state worker turns 100, celebrates 77 years of service

 "She is a joy to work with me she has taught me a lot of new things and she's constantly giving me her knowledge on just history the buildings and everything she's known." smiles Weathers.

-These accomplishments have been acknowledged by the state's politicians, including Governor Gavin Newsroom and, most recently, Yolanda Richardson, Secretary of the Government Operations Agency for California.
+These accomplishments have been acknowledged by the state's politicians, including Governor Gavin Newsom and, most recently, Yolanda Richardson, Secretary of the Government Operations Agency for California.

 "Most people would look at her and think she should be in a rocking chair somewhere on a porch... she still coming and contributing," says Richardson, who calls May Lee a "state treasure."